Being a freelance writer for 6+ years, Billy has interest and knowledge in a wide range of topics.

 - Stomach pains

 I have also suffered from social anxiety since childhood too, which didn’t help any.
-Even when talking to people I knew a while my anxiety would cause the weak voice and even trembling at times.
-I still get this feeling on occasion, but not as often as I used too.
+Even when talking to people I knew a while my anxiety would cause a weak voice and even trembling at times.
+I still get this feeling on occasion, but not as often as I used to.

 - Cognitive Therapy (CT) or Cognitive Behavior Therapy (CBT)